Iroko

 Mechanization

-• Sawing: No difficulties except for some abrasiveness of calcareous deposits that it contains.
+• Sawing: No difficulties except for some abrasiveness from the calcareous deposits it contains.

 • Drying: Medium to slow.
-Small risks of deformations and fendas.
+Minor risk of warping and cracking.

-• Planning: Relatively well, except for its abrasiveness and the risk of repelling when it has interlaced fiber.
+• Planing: Relatively good, except for its abrasiveness and the risk of splitting when the grain is interlocked.

 • Gluing: Problems with casein glues.